Bill Gradison: Early life and education

-Gradison, a Republican, was born in Cincinnati, Ohio.
-He attended Walnut Hills High School and received a Bachelor of Arts degree from Yale University in 1949, a master's degree in business administration from Harvard University's Graduate School of Business Administration in 1951, and a doctor of commercial science degree from the Harvard Business School in 1954.
+Gradison attended the local public elementary school system in the residential neighborhoods of Cincinnati, tracking through the standard primary curriculum during the 1930s.
+Gradison attended Walnut Hills High School, in Cincinnati, Ohio.
+He received a Bachelor of Arts degree from Yale University in 1949, a master's degree in business administration from Harvard University's Graduate School of Business Administration in 1951, and a doctor of commercial science degree from the Harvard Business School in 1954.